srikanthashish/meditation-visuals/README.md

 8	            | 2023-04-14_ses-08
 9	            | 2023-04-14_ses-09

 The EEG recordings consist of 5-minute-long deep meditation sessions, including columns for raw EEG scores, alpha, delta, gamma, low beta, high beta, and theta values, as well as pre-calculated attention and meditation scores (refer to **Table 2.**).
-These pre-calculated scores exist on separate 0-100 indeces (0 = _very_ low and 100 = _very_ high), representing the corresponding cognitive states' levels.
+These pre-calculated scores exist on separate 0-100 indices (0 = _very_ low and 100 = _very_ high), representing the corresponding cognitive states' levels.

 <tabcaption>